spryker/spryker-docs/_includes/pbc/all/install-features/202204.0/install-the-availability-notification-feature.md

 {% info_block warningBox "Verification" %}

-To verify that `AvailabilityNotificationAnonymizerPlugin` is working:
+To verify that `AvailabilityNotificationAnonymizerPlugin` is working, follow these steps:
 1. Add a new product.
 2. On Yves, as a company user, subscribe to its availability notifications.
 3. Check that the corresponding line is added to the `spy_availability_notification_subscription` table.</li><li>Delete this user.
 4. Check that the line is deleted from the `spy_availability_notification_subscription` table.

-{% endinfo_block %}

-{% info_block warningBox "Verification" %}

-To verify that `AvailabilityNotificationSubscriptionCustomerTransferExpanderPlugin` is working:
+To verify that `AvailabilityNotificationSubscriptionCustomerTransferExpanderPlugin` is working, follow these steps:
 1. Add a new product.
 2. On Yves, as a company user, subscribe to its availability notifications.
-3. On Yves, go to account overview > *Newsletters*.
+3. On Yves, go to account overview > **Newsletters**.
 4. Check that you are subscribed to the product's availability notifications.

 {% endinfo_block %}